How

 no need to buy one with fake plates.
 We emphasize

-this all over our website cause we know of many
+this all over our web site cause we know of many

 people that have been in accidents with yellow

-Hebei plates and have paid out lots of money.
+fake plates and have paid out lots of money.

 Why one buys CJ750 sidecars with fake plates when